Best Boxing Day walks in the UK

 Best Boxing Day walks in Northern Ireland

 Slieve Bearnagh, County Down

 The Mountains of Mourne loom large behind the resort town of Newcastle.
 The beaches and dunes here are superb for walking, but Newcastle’s jewel in the crown sits inland; a fulfilling circuit of two of the Mournes’ most notable summits, Slieve Bearnagh (739m) and Slieve Meelmore (682m).
 It's a tough walk but, whether permitting, makes for a great Boxing Day adventure.
-Map and route.

 The Rivers Glenariff and Inver have cut right through this spectacular steep-sided gorge – the Queen of the Glens.